kyma-project/test-infra/docs/prow/production-cluster-configuration.md

    export ENCRYPTION_KEY_NAME=kyma-prow-encryption
    ```

+4. Run the following script to create a secret to make workload luster accessible for Prow cluster:

+    ```bash
+    ./create-secrets-for-workload-cluster.sh
+    ```

-4. Run the following script to start the installation process:
+5. Run the following script to start the installation process:

    ```bash
    ./install-prow.sh